 When Jessica Jones has been kidnapped by a group of Hydra agents in The Pulse, a S.H.I.E.L.D. strike team led by Jessica's ex-boyfriend Clay Quartermain rescues her.

 In Death Vigil, this is part of Bernie's job.
-She and Hugin show up in the first issue to rescue Sam from a banshee.
+She and Hugin show up in the first issue to rescue the protagonist from a banshee.

 Black Panther: Good day, Batman.
 I was wondering if you'd need a hand?
 Huntress: (showing up along with Black Widow) Or maybe six?
 Batman: If you people have nothing better to do... (bad guy smackdown ensues)